privatewithak/click-the-jury/README.md

-# Click the JURY.
+# Click the ~JURY~ CCA.

 ## simple clicker
 ### features:
-- click the jury
+- click the cca
-- click the jury
+- click the cca
-- click the jury
+- click the cca
-- click the jury
+- click the cca
-- click the jury
+- click the cca

 ### stack:
 react + swc